This post is dedicated to one specific subject: implementing Microsoft 365 groups lifecycle (expiration) policy in large Microsoft 365 environments.

 By changing Group Lifetime

-You would need to change the policy every, e.g. week, specifying different group lifetime in days period.
+You would need to change the policy every, e.g. week or month, specifying group lifetime in days starting with maximum period.
 Consider

 – calculate number of days between the oldest group created an today, plus 35 days – it’ll be your first “group lifetime”